oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_phone_number.md

 ---

 **Notes:**
-- Mobile number format must include country code
+- The mobile number must follow the accepted format
-- Phone number should not be previously registered
+- The mobile number must not already be registered